KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-SunRiseSet by mykle1](https://github.com/mykle1/MMM-SunRiseSet)

 0. This module is outdated: Abandoned.
 No reactions to issues since years.
 Missing instructions to install dependency 'request'.
+Also, source has altered API.
 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-SunRiseSet.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found `new Date()` in file `MMM-SunRiseSet.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).